 Frequently Asked Questions

-Who is eligible for dual enrollment courses?
+Who is eligible for Dual Enrollment?

-- Student eligibility requirements for continued enrollment in college credit dual enrollment courses must include the maintenance of a 3.0 unweighted high school grade point average or higher.
+- Student eligibility requirements for continued enrollment in college credit dual enrollment courses must include the maintenance of a 3.0 unweighted high school grade point average or higher

 - College ready cut off scores can be viewed at:http://www.fldoe.org/schools/higher-ed/fl-college-system/common-placement-testing.stml

-Are all college courses available through dual enrollment?
+Are all college courses available through Dual Enrollment?

-- Most 1000 and 2000 level courses are available for dual enrollment; however, there are some restrictions on choice of courses.
+- Most 1000 and 2000 level courses are available for Dual Enrollment; however, there are some restrictions on choice of courses.

 When and where may dual enrollment courses be taken?